IfiemiE/alx-low_level_programming/0x0B-malloc_free/README.md

    and return a pointer to the new array
 2: A function to create a pointer to a created memory space, and assign the concatenated result of two given strings
+3: A function to create a pointer to a 2D array, initialize all all elements to zero and return the array pointer
+4: A function to free a 2D array created by malloc